ufjschool/ob-s14/drafts/second/sports.md

 ##MEN'S BASKETBALL

 When the Gators took on the Kentucky Wildcats at Rupp Arena on Febraruary 15, ESPN displayed before and after pictures of UF seniors Will Yeguete, Casey Prather and Patric Young.
 Each looked more pumped up than the next, with muscles so defined, you'd think that Michelangelo sculpted them himself.
-Those three men who were once lanky are now some of the strongest men in the nation for college men’s basketball.
+Those three men who were once lanky are now some of the strongest in the nation for college men’s basketball.
 All are a product of Preston Greene’s training programs.

 Greene, AGE, has been the team’s strength and conditioning coordinator for three seasons.
 Every day, year round, he’s with the team making them stronger, more flexible and faster than the day they were recruited.
 He’s the guy on the court before the game stretching the players out who all the girls wish they could be.
 Of all the individuals who help contribute to the performance of a UF men’s basketball player, Greene is, literally, the most hands on.

 This relationship begins when incoming freshmen enroll for Summer B. Throughout voluntary off-season training sessions, Greene begins to evaluate each player and creates a personal program for each player to fix what he calls their “weak link.”
 The way each player runs, how they condition, how they move on the court and what position they play are all taken into consideration.
 With each season, the training program is altered as the players grow and improve.
 After the season is over, Greene meets with Head Coach Billy Donovan and the coaching staff to set goals for each player.
 Optimal body weights are their focus.

 “I want my guys to be very,very lean,” Greene stressed, “because the leaner or less body fat they have, for basketball, the quicker they are and the higher they can jump.
 If a guy has, in my opinion, a higher body fat than I would like, then I will determine his body weight off of that.
 Or if a guy is already lean and he’s at the weight that I want."

 Will Yeguete, AGE, however, didn't have an introductory Preston session when he started at UF in 2010.
-With a different strength and conditioning coordinator on staff, he suffered injury after injury: concussions, knee problems.
-Sophomore year, with Preston on staff, Will saw a drastic change in his body.
+With a different strength and conditioning coordinator on staff, the 6-foot-7 forward suffered injury after injury: concussions, a broken foot,and knee problems.
+In 2013, he underwent several arthroscopic surguries to remove bone chips in his right knee.

-^^Add specific knee problems
+DIFFERENT -- how his body changed post-injury
+Then ------ with Preston on staff, Will saw a drastic change in his body.

 "I learned so much more about my body -- how the stretching works, eating well," Yeguete said.
 "Preston knows a lot about the body, and he's good about sharing those things with us.
 He gives us a lot of advice about preparing our bodies for each season."